 The process and possible outcomes of each milestone can be found on the MSD Graduate School Canvas page.
-All forms for these milestones (Figure 1) can be downloaded from this site and should be completed by yourself, your supervisors, your college and your local Graduate Advisor.
-The completed forms should be sent to your Graduate Administrator for processing and forwarding to the Medical Sciences Division for approval by the Board.
+All forms for these milestones can be downloaded from this site and should be completed by yourself, your supervisors, your college and your local Graduate Advisor.
+The completed forms should be sent to the Graduate Studies Administrator for processing and forwarding to the Medical Sciences Division for approval by the Board.